What is Thread Sanitizer?¶

 fixes for TSan on Firefox.

-Sanitizer support in Rust is genuinely experimental, so our build system only works with a limited range of rust nightlies.
-To install and use that specific version, run the following in the root of your mozilla-central checkout:
+Sanitizer support in Rust is genuinely experimental, so our build system only works with a specially patched version of Rust that we build in our CI.
+To install that specific version (or update to a newer version), run the following in the root of your mozilla-central checkout:

 Getting the source¶